 Common Heartworm FAQs

-Yes, both cats and dogs can be infected by heartworm.
+Yes, both dogs and cats can be infected by heartworm.

-- Mild cough
+- Mild coughing

 - Fatigue after moderate activity

-- Decreased appetite
+- Loss of appetite

 - Weight loss